landodotworld/nextstep/README.md

 Living on a farm far from the city was challenging in my youth and was life changing during covid.
 We built our family <a href="https://www.instagram.com/epicoshouse/">life project.</a> <br>
 Be confident.
 It's easier to live accepting!

-My niece was born, and my family was reborn..<br>
+My niece was born, and my family was reborn.<br>
 Humans are unique and they can change everything!

 My mother had cancer.
 I was not prepared!<br>